B-Renz/5StepDesigner/README.md

 ---

 # 1. Layout <a name ="layout"></a>
-- **{WB}** Design the layout of your webpage
+- **{WB}** Design the layout of your webpage <br />
 **{img}**
-- Build the parent containers for each section of your webpage in HTML **{img}**
+- Build the parent containers for each section of your webpage in HTML <br />
+**{img}**
-    - *hint: place temporary text in the divs in order to see them* **{gif}**
+    - *hint: place temporary text in the divs in order to see them* <br />
+    **{gif}**
-- Color the HTML divs in CSS for a better visual of each section before placing each in the desired area of the viewport **{img}**
+- Color the HTML divs in CSS for a better visual of each section before placing each in the desired area of the viewport <br />
+**{img}**
-- Now, check to confirm each section flex's and grids according to the size of the viewport **{gif}**
+- Now, check to confirm each section flex's and grids according to the size of the viewport <br />
+**{gif}**

 # 2. Place <a name ="place"></a>